 If you're trying to figure out the best way to train a dog, the many different dog training options can be confusing.
 Should you try to train your dog alone or using dog training books?
 Should you go to group training classes or try private training sessions?
 Or, perhaps you should send your dog to stay with a trainer.
-The following overview of boarding and training can help you decide if this is the right approach for you and your dog.
+Understand more about boarding and training to decide if this is the right approach for you and your dog.

 Boarding and training is just what it sounds like.
 You board your dog at a training facility for a specified amount of time.
-While there, a dog trainer works with him to teach him basic obedience and address some common behavior problems.
-At the end of the specified amount of time, the dog's owner picks him up and spends some time with the trainer learning to handle the dog.
+While there, a dog trainer works with your dog to teach it basic obedience and address some common behavior problems.
+At the end of the specified amount of time, the dog's owner picks it up and spends some time with the trainer learning to handle the dog.

 Board-and-train dog training typically takes place at a dog training facility.
 Usually, the dog stays there for anywhere from a few days to several weeks depending on the program.